pfrazee/pauls-electron-rpc/README.md

  - Permissions by examining the sender of the call
  - Monitors renderer/webview lifetime to automatically release streams
  - Optional timeout for async methods

-Possible future additions:

- - Return objects with their own exported APIs

 ## Example usage